willpearse/stancon-2024-pglmm/README.md

 ## Manuscript

-This workshop covers an approach that is outlined in detail in [Gallinat & Pearse (2021; Oikos 130(5): 669-79)](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/oik.08048); you can either follow that link or the PDF is included in this repository (`pglmm-paper.pdf`).
+This workshop covers an approach that is outlined in detail in [Gallinat & Pearse (2021; Oikos 130(5): 669-79)](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/oik.08048); you can either follow that link or the PDF is included in this repository ([`pglmm-paper.pdf`](https://github.com/willpearse/stancon-2024-pglmm/blob/main/pglmm-paper.pdf)).

 ## R script

-The R script we will be working through in the workshop (which contains all the `stan` code you need) is available within this repository (`r-script.R`).
+The R script we will be working through in the workshop (which contains all the `stan` code you need) is available within this repository (([`pglmm-script.R`](https://github.com/willpearse/stancon-2024-pglmm/blob/main/pglmm-script.R))).
 It's the supplementary materials for the paper described above.

 ## Getting Started